JoeScylla/cssmin/README.md

 **array $filters**

 The filter configuration as array (optional).
-See Filter Configuration

 **array $plugins**

 The plugin configuration as array (optional).
-See: Plugin Configuration

 ## Example ##